Amazon S3 Connector Release Notes - Mule 4

-The Anypoint Amazon S3 Connector provides connectivity to the the Amazon S3 API, enabling you to interface with Amazon S3 to store objects, download and use data with other AWS services, and build applications that call for internet storage.
+The Anypoint Connector for Amazon S3 provides connectivity to the Amazon S3 API, enabling you to interface with Amazon S3 to store objects, download, and use data with other AWS services, and to build applications that call for cloud storage.
 Instant access to the Amazon S3 API enables seamless integrations between Amazon S3 and other databases, CMS applications such as Drupal, and CRM applications such as Salesforce.

 Starting with v.4.0.0, the S3 Connector is licensed commercially with Anypoint Platform as with other Select connectors.
 Prior versions remain freely available to the community.

 Error types included in the connector were not compatible with the error mapping format used by the Mule runtime engine.
 This caused a deployment failure.
 You can now use the connector’s error mapping.
 [CONN-1247]

 Connector did not allow users to configure the URL for S3 compatible storage.
 Users can now use the new